Property management startup Guesty raises $50M – TechCrunch

 In the past year, Guesty expanded to support other types of property, including multi-unit listings and “aparthotels.”

-And just as Airbnb executives are predicting a travel rebound this year, co-founder and Soto said things are looking pretty good for Guesty’s business; in fact, he predicted that this is going to be “a hell of a year.”
+And just as Airbnb executives are predicting a travel rebound this year, Soto said things are looking pretty good for Guesty’s business; in fact, he predicted that this is going to be “a hell of a year.”
 For example, summer reservation volume in the United States is 282% higher than in summer 2020, and even 32% higher than summer 2019.
 In the U.K., summer reservations are up 180% from last year (though down 19% from 2019).

 “Yes, the pandemic changed travel, but not necessarily in bad ways across the board,” Soto said.
-“Definitely for major hotels, there are going to be big changes, but for vacation rentals and boutique-style hotels that offer different experience, this a lot more accessible and a lot more appealing.
+“Definitely for major hotels, there are going to be big changes, but for vacation rentals and boutique-style hotels that offer a different experience, this has made them a lot more accessible and a lot more appealing.
 This is what our investors believe in.”

 Guesty has now raised a total of $110 million.
 The new round was led by Apax Digital Fund with participation from the AMI Opportunities Fund, as well as existing investors Viola Growth, Flashpoint, Vertex Ventures, Kingfisher Investment Advisors and La Maison Partners.
 Apax Digital Managing Director Daniel O’Keefe is joining Guesty’s board of directors.